SilverHolo/HiCu-Medical-Image-recognition/README.md

 pip install -r requirements.txt

-I used these to overcome issues with dependencies being out of date
+I used these to overcome issues with dependencies being out of date (Newer updated dependencies if older doesnt work)

 gensim==4.1.2
 nltk==3.5